vadimkantorov/minimacss/README.md

 # minimacss
-Compiled SASS styles from https://github.com/jekyll/minima for use "as is" in CSS-only, NPM-less small static website projects
+Compiled SASS styles from https://github.com/jekyll/minima for use "as is" in CSS-only, NPM-less small static website projects.
+All color variables are turned into CSS variables, allowing for modification without rerunning SASS.

 Based on commit https://github.com/jekyll/minima/commit/10124515953527c8990a2de99ae4ddb2a81ffee3 from Nov 17, 2023